The Rundown

 CONS

-- Slightly high in calories, so it can be easy for a Maltese dog to gain weight if not monitored
+• Slightly high in calories, so it can be easy for a Maltese or a poodle to gain weight if not monitored

-The American Journey Dry Dog Food offers everything your pup needs to be healthy while doing so at a great price.
-It’s slightly high in calories, which means you’ll need to monitor how much your pup eats quite closely, but the nutrients, vitamins and minerals are super and the price is right for everyone.
+The American Journey Grain Free Dry Dog Food offers everything your pup needs to be healthy at a very affordable price.
+It’s slightly high in calories, which means you’ll need to monitor how much your pup eats quite closely if you don’t want him gaining some weight.

 click to see more

-7. Blue Buffalo Life Protection Formula Toy Breed Chicken & Brown Rice Dry Dog Food Recipe
+7. Blue Buffalo Life Protection Dry Dog Food

 Check Price on Amazon